-The MCC members support bringing on a consultant to assist with the mobility management program development.
-Consequently, a Mobility Management Program joint study with Wake County has been added to CAMPO's FY22 UPWP.
-The MCC is also working on an updated draft MMP work scope to include a phased work approach, the review and analysis of existing regional programs and the impact of a mobility management program on each existing program as well as recommendations regarding a potential regional mobility manager.
-The working sub committees met on January 6th and updated the full MCC committee at the quarterly January 21st meeting.
-Information on the MCC including the meetings schedules, agendas and summaries are posted on the CAMPO website.
-Periodic updates to the TCC/TPAC and the CAMPO Executive Board will be provided with schedule and workplan updates anticipated to be presented during the third quarter of this fiscal year.
+The MCC members support bringing on a consultant to assist with the mobility program development.
+Consequently, a Mobility Management Program Implementation Study has been added to CAMPO's UPWP.
+The Nov 4th, Draft scope of work is being updated to phase the recommended work approach.
+Other work continues including development of the MMP RFP, coordination with other regional initiatives, review of existing policies and procedures.
+Kimberly Scott, program manager of the Live Well Wake initiative gave the CT sub-committee an overview of the program whose work focuses on county-wide health improvement initiatives identified in the Community Health Needs Report.
+Purpose of the overview is to integrate other regional/Wake County transportation strategies into existing structures like the MCC.
+The Subcommittees met again on December 4th to update the Implementation Schedule for the new year/short-term and the anticipated board updates.
+Next committee meetings are scheduled for January 6th with the next quarterly MCC meeting to be held January 21st.
+Information on the MCC including meeting schedule, agendas and meeting summaries are posted on the CAMPO website.
+Periodic updates to the TCC/TPAC and the CAMPO Executive Board will be provided with schedule and workplan updates anticipated to be presented at the beginning of the calendar year.
 (Staff Contact: Crystal Odum)

-F. NCDOT Highway Project U-2719 - Updates For the Blue Ridge and Hillsborough Intersection
+F. NCDOT Highway Project U-2719 - Updates

+For the Blue Ridge and Hillsborough Intersection